maplibre/maplibre-native/platform/ios/MapLibre.docc/GettingStarted.md

 }
 ```

-You can use this view directly in a SwiftUI View hierarcy, for example:
+You can use this view directly in a SwiftUI View hierarchy, for example:

 ```swift
 struct MyApp: App {